Hammad214508/Whale-Alert/README.md

 ## Running the script

-- Replace the `TOKEN` and `chat_id` variables with your values gotten in the bot setup stage.
+- Replace the `TELEGRAM_TOKEN` and `TELEGRAM_CHAT_ID` variables with your values gotten in the bot setup stage.
+Best practice is to add them as environment variables in your .zshrc or .bashrc and use`os.environ.get()`.
-- Specify which bitcoin address you want to listen to in the `whale_address`.
+- Specify which bitcoin address you want to listen to in the `whale_address` variable.
 - Use `time_delay` to decide how often to check for an update in seconds (Note: notification will only be sent if there was a new block added).
-- Use Replit [https://replit.com/] to keep the script running.
 - See the image below of an example notification:

 [<img src="img/notification.png" width="250"/>](img/notification.png)